leandrosardi/blackops/README.md

 BlackOps.source(
         'prod1', # name of node defined in `config.rb`
         op: './hostname.op',
+        parameters: => {
+            'name' => 'dev1',
+        },
         connect_as_root: true,
         logger: l
 )
 ```

+Note, if the `--connect-as-root` flag is disabled, then BlackOps will access the node with the `blackstack` user.

 ## 4. Environment Variable `$OPSLIB`

 Additionally, you can define an environment variable `$OPSLIB`, and the `ops` command will look for `config.rb`.

+This way, you don't need to write the `--config` argument every time you call the `ops` command.

 ```
 export OPSLIB=~/

 ops source ./hostname.ops --remote --node=prod1 --name=prod1
 ```

 The environment variable `$OPSLIB` may include a list of folders separater by `:`.

 E.g.:

 ```
 export OPSLIB=~/:/home/leandro/code1:/home/leandro/code2

 ops source ./hostname.ops --remote --node=prod1 --name=prod1
 ```